 On March 13, 2001, NRG Energy completed the sale of 11.5 million equity units for an initial price of \$25 per unit.
 The 11.5 million equity units sold included 1.5 million units sold pursuant to the underwriters' over-allotment option.
 NRG Energy received gross proceeds from the issuance of \$287.5 million.
 Net proceeds from this issuance were \$278.4 million after deducting underwriting discounts, commissions and estimated offering expenses.
 Each equity unit initially consists of a corporate unit comprising a \$25 principal amount of NRG Energy's senior debentures and an obligation to acquire shares of NRG Energy common stock no later than May 18, 2004 at a price ranging from between \$27.00 and \$32.94.
 Approximately \$4.1 million of the gross proceeds have been recorded as additional paid in capital to reflect the value of the obligation to purchase NRG Energy's common stock.
 Interest payments will be payable on the debentures quarterly in arrears on each February 16, May 16, August 16 and November 16, commencing May 16, 2001.
-Interest will be payable initially at an annual rate of 6.50% of the principal amount of \$25 per debenture to, but excluding, February

-17, 2004, or May 18, 2004 if the interest rate is not reset three business days prior to February 17, 2004 or three business days prior to May 18, 2004, the debentures will bear interest from February 17, 2004, or May 18, 2004, as applicable, at the reset rate to, but excluding, May 16, 2006.
+Interest will be payable initially at an annual rate of 6.50% of the principal amount of \$25 per debenture to, but excluding, February 17, 2004, or May 18, 2004 if the interest rate is not reset three business days prior to February 17, 2004 or three business days prior to May 18, 2006.
 In addition, original issued discount will accrue on the debentures.
 The net proceeds were used in part to reduce amounts outstanding under NRG Energy's \$600 million short-term bridge credit agreement, which was used to finance in part NRG Energy's acquisition of LS Power generation assets.